-What is net zero and how is the UK doing?
+What is net zero and how are the UK and other countries doing?

 However, the technology is still emerging, very expensive and as yet unproven.

-What measures will the UK need to reach net zero?
+What measures are needed to reach net zero?

 It is not expected to be easy: to reach net zero, emissions from our homes, how we travel, and what we eat may all be affected.